tie-set/stadle_docs/docs/documentation.rst

   - e.g. `stadle12345`
 - `simulation`: A flag used to enable a simulation mode.
   - e.g. `True`
-- `exch_port`: A socket number used to upload local models to an aggregator from an agent.
-Agents will get to know this socket from the communications with an aggregator.
+- `exch_port`: A port number used to upload local models to an aggregator from an agent.
+Agents will get to know this port from the communications with an aggregator.
   - e.g. `7890`